yongbin999/inspire2/docs/proposal/proposal.md

 Non-CS courses: Abstract algebra ( I really enjoyed the challenge and I find the subject very interesting since I want to study more about encryption) Comic Art in North America ( I love comics and learning about the history of them and being forced to read them for grades was pretty awesome)

 ####Role
+Alex is going to be doing the server side programming.
+He will optimize the server such that it runs quickly and efficiently.
+There will be no bugs and no way to hack in once he is finished.

 ###Andrew Marchetti
 ####Bio